isabella232/bots-workshop/README.md

 # HubSpot Bot Workshop

-🤖🤖🤖🤖🤖🤖🤖🤖🤖🤖🤖🤖🤖🤖🤖🤖🤖🤖🤖🤖🤖🤖🤖

-We have a chatbot product at HubSpot that allows our users to build chatbots to interact with their users.
-Inside that product there is the option to write a code snippet to control the bot.
+HubSpot bots allows its users to build chatbots to interact with their users.
+A part of bots is the option to write a code snippet to control the bot.
 During this workshop we are going to build some code snippets to make some sick bots.

-## Our Agenda For Today

-1. Create and configure a basic chatbot
-2. Demo example code snippet chatbot
-3. Create and run code snippets on your own bots
-4. Go through how HubSpot chatbots execute code snippets

 <!-- ## Creating a New Portal (Did this in the beginning of the talk)